hyperledger/besu-docs/docs/Concepts/Pruning.md

 transaction receipts, and verifies the chain of block headers from the genesis block.

 !!!important
-    Fast synchronization is the default setting for named networks selected when starting Besu with the [`--network` CLI option](../Reference/CLI/CLI-Syntax.md#network), except for `dev` development network..
+    Fast synchronization is the default setting for named networks specified with the [`--network` CLI option](../Reference/CLI/CLI-Syntax.md#network), except for the `dev` development network.

 ## Pruning